Spinal Muscular Atrophy Treatment Cost in India

 Motor neurons atrophy and die in people with SMA because they do not produce enough SMN protein.
 As a result, the brain loses its ability to govern voluntary motions, particularly those involving the head, neck, arms, and legs.

 SMN2 genes produce a tiny quantity of SMN protein in people as well.
 An SMN2 gene can be found in up to eight copies in a single person.
 Because the extra genes compensate for the missing SMN1 protein, having several copies of the SMN2 gene usually results in less severe SMA symptoms.
-Non-SMN gene mutations (non-chromosome 5) are rare causes of Spinal Muscular Atrophy.
+Rare causes of spinal muscular atrophy encompass mutations in genes other than the SMN gene (non-chromosome 5).

 When parents or caregivers observe symptoms of SMA in a child, they frequently seek medical help.